Can a Chiropractor Help with TMJ (Jaw) Disorder and Lockjaw?

 Many people find it strange to visit a chiropractor for jaw pain, but the fact is that chiropractors work on all the joints of the body, not just the ones from the neck down.
 The jaw is still an intricate connection between bone and muscle and a chiropractor specializes in treating these kinds of problems.

 Rest assured that Dr. Pisarek will first perform an examination to insure that your problem does not require surgery or medication.
-If it does not, he will offer you a treatment plan involving non-invasive treatments which require no medication such as: chiropractic manipulative (adjustment) therapy, physiotherapy, low-level laser and specific TMJ exercise.
+If it does not, he will offer you a plan involving non-invasive treatments which require no medication.

-In some cases, TMD may not respond to a conservative chiropractic approach alone (for example, when there is a disc problem in the joint itself) and may require cooperative care with dental treatment or consideration of surgical intervention as a last resort if all else fails.
+In some cases, TMD may not respond to a conservative chiropractic approach (for example, when there is a disc or arthritic problem in the joint itself) and may require cooperative care with a referral for dental treatment or consideration for surgical intervention as a last resort if all else fails... as surgery may be irreversible.